paulyc/tsschecker/ReadMe.md

 # tsschecker
 _tsschecker is a powerful tool to work with signing technology on iOS devices._

 Latest compiled version can be found [here](https://github.com/s0uthwest/tsschecker/releases).
 Windows version is supported, but I will not compile it.
+The easiest way to install on macOS is using [`brew`](https://brew.sh): `brew install stek29/idevice/tsschecker-s0uthwest`

 ## Features
 * Allows you to get lists of all devices and all iOS/OTA versions for a specific device.